philiptran218/Dungeon_Mania/assumptions.md

 - Bomb will only detonate if a boulder is pushed onto a switch that is cardinally adjacent to the bomb.
 The bomb will not detonate if it is placed cardinally adjacent to a boulder that is already on top of a switch.
 - Player will retain the sun stone after using it except for building new weapons.
-- If bribing a mercenary, a sun stone will be used first since it doesn't get disposed of.
+- If bribing a mercenary/assassin, a sceptre will be used first.
+If there is no sceptre, the sun stone will be used first since it doesn't get disposed of.
 If the player doesn't have sun stone, then treasure will be used.

 # Assumptions for Moving Entities:
 - Zombies/Spiders will move normally when the Player is inivisble